balenaltd/handbook/Flowdock.md

 Please keep in mind that the message that contains the hashtag should have all the info of the incident.
 Sterile hashtags with up-arrows won’t work.

 ## Your first message
 Now that you are an expert on Flowdock :) it's time for your first meeting with the team.
-You'll be introduced in the public flow by the Operations team.
+You'll be introduced in the public flow by the balenista assisting with your onboarding.

 Following the customary greetings it would be great if you took the time to create and send a brief intro of yourself as your first task.
 You may include any details you wish about yourself, family, work, interests or anything else you deem appropriate.